ozguryazilimas/wp-postane/captcha/readme.txt

 8. Captcha Whitelist.

 == Changelog ==

+= V4.2.4 - 18.08.2016 =
+* Bugfix : The bug with the update of the plugin database has been fixed.

 = V4.2.3 - 15.08.2016 =
 * NEW : An ability to choose own CAPTCHA settings for each form which is compatible with the plugin.